Elizabeth Is Missing

-Elizabeth Is Missing is a television drama film directed by Aisling Walsh, adapted by Andrea Gibb from the novel of the same name by Emma Healey.
+Elizabeth Is Missing is a 2019 British television drama film directed by Aisling Walsh, adapted by Andrea Gibb from the novel of the same name by Emma Healey.
 It was broadcast on 8 December 2019 on BBC One.
 It stars Glenda Jackson as Maud, an elderly woman living with dementia who struggles to piece together a double mystery.

 It premiered on PBS on 3 January 2021 as part of its Masterpiece anthology series.

 Summary

 Maud, a grandmother in her 80s living with Alzheimer's disease, relies on sticky notes to get through the day as her memory slowly deteriorates.
 One day her best friend, another elderly woman named Elizabeth, fails to meet her as promised.
 Maud begins to believe something sinister has happened to Elizabeth, but her attempts to raise the alarm are dismissed by those around her.
 She is forced to investigate on her own as her memory flashes back to the mystery of another disappearance: that of her elder sister, Sukey, 70 years earlier.

-Ultimately, Maud's daughter Helen learns that Elizabeth is not missing, she is in the hospital having become sick following gardening with Maud.
-Prompted by Maud, Helen digs in the garden of Maud's home and uncovers the skeletal remains of Sukey.
-Sukey's body had been buried there by Frank, Sukey's husband, when the neighbourhood was first being constructed 70 years earlier after he had killed her.
+Ultimately, it is revealed that Elizabeth is not missing, she is in the hospital having become sick following gardening with Maud.
+Prompted by Maud, her daughter Helen digs in the garden of Elizabeth's home, which was meant to be the future home of Sukey and her husband 70 years prior, and uncovers the skeletal remains of Sukey.
+Sukey's body had been buried there by Frank, Sukey's husband, after he had killed her, when the neighbourhood was being constructed.

+At Elizabeth's funeral, Maud asks Helen: "Did I tell you?
+Elizabeth is missing."